 The question of whether you should take two supplements together is always an excellent one because nutrients never work alone in the body.
 Some supplements complement each other perfectly, like the way vitamin C helps you absorb iron for example.
 But others (like calcium and iron) jockey for position on the same metabolic pathways, meaning taking one pretty much ‘cancels out’ the good effect of the other.

 And then there’s fish oil and marine collagen supplements.
 One is a protein powder rich in amino acids, the other a golden oil bursting with omega-3.
 But does that make them a dynamic duo, working together to keep your skin looking healthy?
 Or will one undermine the good work done by the other?

 Can I take collagen and fish oil together?

-You can and you should, particularly if you want to look after your skin as you age.
-Both collagen and omega-3 fish oil offer intriguing skin benefits on their own.
+You can and you should take collagen and fish oil, particularly if you want healthy skin.
+Both marine collagen and omega-3 fish oil offer intriguing skin benefits on their own.
 But together they’re a match made in supplement heaven, providing your skin with a whole range of different nutrients it may not be getting from your daily diet.